KhronosGroup/Vulkan-ValidationLayers/docs/core_checks.md

 - the application has confirmed any memory objects to be reused or destroyed have been properly unbound
 - checks texture formats and render target formats.

 Errors will be printed if validation checks are not correctly met and warnings if improper (but not illegal) use of memory is detected.
-This validation layer also dumps all memory references and bindings for each operation.
+Validation also dumps all memory references and bindings for each operation.

 ## Shader validation functionality

-Checks performed by this layer apply to the VS->FS and FS->CB interfaces with the pipeline.
+Additional checks apply to the VS->FS and FS->CB interfaces with the pipeline.
 These checks include:

 - validating that all variables which are part of a shader interface are  decorated with either `spv::DecLocation` or `spv::DecBuiltin` (that is, only the SSO rendezvous-by-location model is supported)
 - emitting a warning if a location is declared only in the producing stage (useless work is being done)